-The €500m project broke ground in April 2011 and is scheduled to become operational by the end of 2012.
-It aims to meet the increasing demand for energy in the Denizli province.
+The €600m project broke ground in April 2011 and became operational in August 2013.
+It aims to meet the increasing energy demand in the Denizli province.

 The project was originally planned by E.ON & Turcas, a joint venture company between E.ON and Turkas.
 E.ON sold its stake in the project to RWE in March 2009.
 The company was subsequently renamed as RWE & Turcas.

 RWE is responsible for the design, construction and operation of the plant.
-Metka, a Greek power plant builder, is building the plant on a turn-key basis.
+Metka, a Greek power plant builder, is building the plant on a turnkey basis.